Key Breed Facts

 Ridgebacks are known to be good around children thanks to their placid natures in a home environment.
 They love being part of a family and being involved in everything that goes on in a household.
 However, they are a better choice for families where the children are slightly older and who therefore know how to behave around a dog.
 With this said, any interaction between a toddler or young child and a Ridgeback should always be supervised by an adult to make sure things stay nice and calm.

 If well socialised from a young age, Ridgebacks generally get on well with other dogs and rarely would one of them show any sort of aggressive behaviour when they first meet another dog.
-However, care has to be taken when they are around cats and smaller pets because of their high prey drive.
+However, care must be taken when they are around cats and smaller pets because of their high prey drive.
 With this said, if a Ridgeback grows up with a cat in a household, they generally get on well together.

 For further advice please read our article on Keeping Children Safe around Dogs.